NVIDIA/earth2mip/examples/README.md

 ### Conda Environment

-For a Pythonic experience, we suggest setting up Earth-2 MIP in a [Conda enviroment](https://www.anaconda.com/download).
+For a more vanilla Pythonic experience, we suggest setting up Earth-2 MIP in a [Conda enviroment](https://www.anaconda.com/download).
 This will avoid the need for Docker/Singularity but will also require your system to be configured correctly to support the required dependencies.